gitlabhq/gitlab-ci/README.md

 The following features are not in GitLab CI but merge requests are very welcome:

 * Email notification
-* API documentation
-* Increase test coverage (the goal is to be above 85%)
 * Build artifacts access
 * Build pipeline / build promotion actions